Brad Pitt, Jennifer Aniston Texting Again? Actor ‘Incredibly Grateful’ To Ex

 The Brad Pitt-Jennifer Aniston rumor mill is churning once again after a new report claims that the actor is spending time inside his ex-wife’s circle.

-The Allied actor who has recently received divorce papers from wife for two years Angelina Jolie is getting the spotlight once again, with new reports claiming that he is now reconnecting with another former lover, Jennifer Aniston.
+The Allied actor who has recently received divorce papers from his wife of two years, Angelina Jolie, is getting the spotlight once again, with new reports claiming that he is now reconnecting with another former lover, Jennifer Aniston.

 According to a recent report from Radar Online, an unnamed insider allegedly revealed how Brad Pitt is slowly reentering Jennifer’s life.